GRAPHIC-How will the ECB contain fragmentation risk in euro area bond markets?

 The only tool the ECB has laid out so far is channelling reinvestments from maturing bonds bought for pandemic-era stimulus back into the markets experiencing stress.

+Analysts said on Wednesday this was still likely to be first line of defence to contain any strain.

-But as spreads widened in April and May it did not gear reinvestments towards southern European debt.
+As spreads widened in April and May the ECB did not gear reinvestments towards southern European debt.

 Societe Generale estimates that over the coming year, the ECB will receive 300 billion euros ($314 bln) from redemptions from its emergency PEPP scheme.
 But it does not see that as containing spread-widening.